Skip to main content

 Drive from Dublin to Northern Ireland

 As we drove up the northern coast of Ireland to get to Belfast, we stopped at Newgrange/ Bru' Na Boinne which was an amazing experience and really great tour.
 Bru na Boinne is an archaeological site that includes large burial mounds and stone circles.
-During the winter solstice, sunlight enters a passage tomb called Newgrange, illuminating its inner chamber for a short time; it's profoundly interesting to recreate that experience.
+During the winter solstice, sunlight enters a passage tomb called Newgrange, illuminating its inner chamber for a short time.

 Bru Na Boinne